Beaches and Surf

 The mainland coastline of NSW stretches more than 2,000 km and features hundreds of beaches, including the world-famous Bondi Beach and Manly Beach, where the first world surfing championship was held in 1964.
 Some of the best surf beaches are on the South Coast and the North Coast.

-With all that choice, you're bound to find just the right beach for a surfing weekend, a surfing road trip or a fun-packed beach holiday with the kids.
+With all that choice, you'll find the right beach for a surfing weekend, a surfing road trip or a fun-packed holiday with the kids.
 World-famous surf breaks attract keen surfers from around the globe but there are also plenty of beaches where you can learn to surf with an accredited surf school.

-Experience the exceptional surf culture of the North Coast and ride the waves at Main Beach.
+Experience the exceptional surf culture of the North Coast and ride the waves at Lennox Head.
 Admire the natural surroundings of Tallow Beach which is a scenic bridge between Cape Byron State Conservation Area and the Broken Head Nature Reserve.
-Enjoy excellent snorkeling and diving off beaches within the Solitary Islands Marine Reserve in Coffs Harbour.
+Enjoy excellent snorkeling and diving off beaches within the Solitary Islands Marine Park in Coffs Harbour.

 Enjoy NSW beaches like a local by following these simple beach safety tips.

 Always swim between the red and yellow flags – surf lifesavers have identified this area as the safest spot to swim in the water.
 It’s also a good idea to always swim with a friend.

 Make sure you ready any safety signs at the beach and you are always welcome to ask lifeguards for more safety advice.
 If you find yourself needing help in the water, stay calm and attract attention.

 Check conditions before you go and find a patrolled beach by visiting www.beachsafe.org.au.